-At the same meeting, FRVC's Bill Reeves and John Tobin got the support of Deputy Monument Supervisor Adrienne Dunfee to pursue improved Wild Trout fishing regulation signage for the West Fork parking areas.
+At the same meeting, FRVC's Bill Reeves and John Tobin got the support of Deputy Monument Supervisor Adrienne Dunfee to pursue improved Wild Trout fishing regulation signage for the West Fork parking areas and stream banks.
 Dunfee will help us navigate the ANF bureaucracy.
 Update: FRVC's ED, Tom Walsh has been in touch with relevant CDFW staff and will take the lead on this effort.

 PCC member and Mammoth Lakes resident and guide Chris Leonard organized the successful lower Owens cleanup again this year, held on the morning of February 11.
 About 30 people participated.
 (Not all are pictured in the group photo below).
 Participants included fly fishers, hunters, hikers, local residents, and a family from Altadena doing a school-sponsored community serviced project.
 Sponsored by the California Waterfowl Association, TU, CalTrout, SWCIFF, guides, and local eastern Sierra businesses, riverside trash was collected from below Pleasant Valley reservoir all the way down to Bishop.

 Submitted PCC comment letter (Jan.
 26) about permitting suction dredge mining on California rivers and streams to the State Water Resources Control Board.
 Suction Dredge Mining Comment letter